 The trends in advanced power electronics packaging mirror the overall packaging trends in the electronics industry.
 Those trends include adopting chip-scale packaging (CSP), 3D packaging, 3D printing (also called additive manufacturing), and advanced thermal management materials.
-In power electronics, these trends are being heavily influenced by the adoption of gallium-nitride (GaN) and silicon-carbide (SiC) wide bandgap power semiconductors.
+These trends are being heavily influenced by the adoption of gallium-nitride (GaN) and silicon-carbide (SiC) wide bandgap power semiconductors in power electronics.

 CSP and heterogeneous integration

 Conventional power semiconductor packages were developed for silicon devices.
 Since GaN transistors are much smaller than the corresponding Si devices, the packages available when GaN was introduced into the marketplace were much larger than necessary.
 In addition, they introduced unwanted parasitics that limited the performance of the fast-switching GaN transistors and added undesirable thermal impedance and resistance.
 In addition, existing packages were developed to accommodate vertical Si power MOSFETs.
 Lateral GaN enabled and benefited from the development of CSP.

 All electrical connections are on the same side of a lateral GaN transistor.
 For a CSP GaN device, “solderable bars” are placed on the surface of the device.
 Flipping the part over allows it to be directly soldered to the printed circuit board (PCB).
 Instead of a plastic molded package, “solderable bars” can be placed directly on the surface of the device.
 Flip the part over, and it can be mounted directly onto a PCB.